phillbush/xmenu/README.md

 XMenu is a menu utility for X.
 XMenu receives a menu specification in stdin, shows a menu for the user to select one of the options, and outputs the option selected to stdout.
 XMenu can be controlled both via mouse and via keyboard.
-The menu is a pop-up menu (that is, after selecting an option, the menu disappears).

 In order to generate a menu of applications based on .desktop entries, as specified by XDG, checkout [xdg-xmenu](https://github.com/OliverLew/xdg-xmenu)